 - Speed up troubleshooting and quickly isolate root causes of performance issues before they become problems.

-With Veeam ONE Monitor, you can monitor the virtual and backup environment from different perspectives:
+With Veeam ONE Client, you can monitor the virtual and backup environment from different perspectives:

 - Virtual infrastructure monitoring

-Veeam ONE Monitor discovers the virtual infrastructure and provides complete visibility of its health state and performance.
+Veeam ONE Client discovers the virtual infrastructure and provides complete visibility of its health status and performance.
 With predefined and custom alarms, performance charts, dashboards, reports, and an extensive knowledge base, you can always stay aware of the important events and eliminate potential problems in the virtual environment.